anasahmedde/anasahmedde/README.md

 ### 💡 Current Focus

-Seeking **graduate studies in the United States** to pursue advanced research in intelligent systems, machine learning, and robotics—contributing to innovative solutions in AI-driven automation.
+Seeking **graduate studies in the United States** to pursue advanced research in intelligent systems, machine learning, and robotics contributing to innovative solutions in AI-driven automation.

 ---